-Why did Camille choose to study abroad in Sardinia, Italy despite COVID-19?
+Why did Camille choose to study abroad in Sardinia, Italy?

-Our student Camille from Belgium is following a semester abroad in autumn 2020 in Cagliari, Italy.
+Our student Camille from Belgium is following a semester abroad in Cagliari, Italy, in the fall of 2020.
 In Camille’s eyes, it was the best decision to make, even during the pandemic.
-In this interview, she’ll give you more information about her time there and why she decided to go abroad despite covid-19.
+In this interview, she’ll give you more information about her time there and why she decided to go abroad despite having COVID-19.

 What made you choose to go to Italy?

 I chose to go to Italy because I saw so many beautiful pictures, that I just couldn’t resist.
 Now that I’m here, it’s even better than I expected it to be.
 Sardinia is such a wonderful place.
 Besides the environment, I wanted to learn Italian, and the best way to learn the language is to be immersed in it.